-- The College must engage its faculty and make other costly commitments in advance on the basis of anticipated revenue from tuition.
-When students withdraw, they leave a financial void which cannot be filled after the program has begun. - A Student who decides to drop the course must officially withdraw in writing with reason given. - The letter should be received by the Program Director within 48 hours of leaving the program.
-The date of the last class attended must be included in the letter. - The date of the official withdrawal governs the granting of tuition fee refund and the final grade. - Students who withdraw from the program during the initial 22 calendar days will receive no academic penalties and will be entitled to a full refund.
+- The College must engage its faculty and make other costly commitments in advance based on anticipated revenue from tuition.
+When students withdraw, they leave a financial void which cannot be filled after the program has begun. - A Student who decides to drop the course must officially withdraw by completing the Exit Form. - This should be completed by scheduling an appointment with the Center or Program Director within 48 hours of leaving the program.
+The date of the last class attended must be included in the documentation. - The date of the official withdrawal governs the granting of tuition fee refund and the final grade. - Students who withdraw from the program during the initial 22 calendar days will receive no academic penalties and will be entitled to a full refund.
 Refunds after the 22 calendar days will be governed by the formula in the Medical Assisting Refund Policy below.